marks/melodykramer.github.io/_posts/2015-12-13-you-made-everything-and-its-awesome.md

 **Maria** nominates [this story about a gun with an attached red laser](http://s3.amazonaws.com/uploads.knightlab.com/storymapjs/75f7d49adcc7fc9f8576c585174ec8c8/a-9mm-glocks-travels-in-providence/index.html), which was produced by her colleagues.
 "We thought this story map was the right way to tell this story," she says.
 She also sends along [this Storify](https://storify.com/mariacap/on-twitter-strong-reaction-to-raceinri-interviews-).
 "This was a powerful moment for our 2015 public-service project team."

-**Rob** writes "I helped put together [the Web presentation of this story](http://cloud.registerguard.com/brian-babbs-final-hour/) and I'm pretty proud of my coworkers' reporting and the final product.
+**Rob** writes, "I helped put together [the Web presentation of this story](http://cloud.registerguard.com/brian-babbs-final-hour/) and I'm pretty proud of my coworkers' reporting and the final product.
 The story deconstructs the confusing police response to a veteran struggling with PTSD.
 We tried to build a narrative around the text while using 911 audio, police statements and the dash cam footage of an armored vehicle, as well as interviews with others, to assist the reader in understanding what actually happened."

 **Peter** made an [audio search engine](http://audiosear.ch) with his coworkers.